WastefulNick/npst-2020/README.md

 TODO: this

 ## December 17th
 This day was quite similar to the 8th, but of course a tiny bit harder.
 We were told that they had been listening to an SPST's agent's phone, and that the network operator had sent data according to ETSI232-1.
 [ETSI232-1 is a standard for Lawful Interception (LI); Handover Interface and Service-Specific Details (SSD) for IP delivery;](https://www.etsi.org/deliver/etsi_ts/102200_102299/10223201/03.20.01_60/ts_10223201v032001p.pdf).
 Included were 2 files, `ETSI232-1.txt` (an ASN.1 schema) and `data.b64.txt` (base64 encoded data).
 This time I actually knew how asn1tools worked, and I was able to make it properly decode the data.b64 according to the schema.
-I used this Pyhthon script to decode:
+I used this Pyhthon script to decode the conversation:
 ```
 import asn1tools
 from base64 import b64decode